ROHITJAIND/Generating-Association-Rules-using-Apriori-Algorithm-WDM-EX-02/README.md

-### EX2 Generating Association Rules for Employee dataset using Apriori Algorithm
+# EX-02 Generating Association Rules for Employee dataset using Apriori Algorithm
-### DATE:
+### Aim:
-### AIM: To generate associate rules for the employee dataset using Apriori Algorithm.
+To generate associate rules for the employee dataset using Apriori Algorithm.
 ### Description:
 In data mining, association rule learning is a popular and well researched method for discovering interesting relations between variables in large databases.
 It can be described as analyzing and presenting strong rules discovered